jeremykendall/php-domain-parser/README.md

 The `Rules` constructor expects the result of the PSL conversion by the `Pdp\Converter` class.

-Domain name resolution is done using the `Rules::resolve` method which returns a `Pdp\Domain` object.
+Domain name resolution is done using the `Rules::resolve`.
 The method expects

 - a valid domain name as a string
 - a string to optionnally specify which section of the PSL you want to validate the given domain against.
 The possible values are: